alejo-reyes/devutils/README.md

 ## Device Switcher

-A powerful Bluetooth device switcher for macOS that allows you to easily switch Magic Keyboard and Magic Mouse between multiple devices (e.g., different laptops).
+A powerful Bluetooth device switcher for macOS and Windows that lets you quickly move a Magic Keyboard and Magic Mouse between multiple computers.

 ### Features